vulkayes/vulkayes-thesis/documents/design/design.md

 ### Cargo {#sec:design_cargo}

-Cargo[@Cargo] is Rusts package manager.
+Cargo&nbsp;[@Cargo] is Rusts package manager.
 It takes care of indexing and retrieving dependencies, compiling them and publishing libraries and binaries to the registry.
 Cargo also takes care of project configuration.
 In C/C++ codebases it is common to either invoke the compiler directly, or to use build tools such as `make` or `CMake`.
 Cargo is similar to those build tools, but it is a component of Rust ecosystem and is targeted at Rust only.

 Being a part of Rust itself, cargo is able to provide lots of useful abstraction over the rust compiler.
 The configuration file `Cargo.toml` is filled with useful project information such as the project name, author and short description.
 The file also contains technical information, like the targeted language edition, compiler and optimization flags, all of the dependencies (and how/where to look for them) and project features.
 Platform-specific configuration is also possible.